 (1) Mapping.
-The Applicant based its geologic interpretations on 1:250,000 scale mapping.336 The Applicant's geologic maps incorporate all previous geologic mapping of the area and are the most comprehensive maps of the geology and hydrogeology of the region that are available.337 Previous geologic mapping included many other 1:250,000 and 1:100,000 scale maps that cover only portions of the Project basins.338 The Applicant's 1:250,000 scale mapping includes previous work, provides greater detail, and shows the location of more faults,339 confining units and aquifers.340 The Applicant's 1:250,000 scale mapping is more valuable than larger scale maps for identifying features impacting interbasin flow.
-The Applicant's mapping was digital, allowing the Applicant to directly transfer the geologic information into the groundwater model.341 Despite the existence of more detailed mapping, and his acknowledgment that 1:250,000 scale mapping is superior, Dr. Myers relied upon lower resolution 1:500,000 scale maps form Stewart and Carlson (1978) in his analysis of the Project
+The Applicant based its geologic interpretations on 1:250,000 scale mapping.335 The Applicant's geologic maps incorporate all previous geologic mapping of the area and are the most comprehensive maps of the geology and hydrogeology of the region that are available.336 Previous geologic mapping included many other 1:250,000 and 1:100,000 scale maps that cover only portions of the Project basins.337 The Applicant's 1:250,000 scale mapping includes previous work and provides greater detail by showing the location of more faults,338 confining units and aquifers.339 The Applicant's 1:250,000 scale mapping is more valuable than larger scale maps for identifying features impacting interbasin flow.
+The Applicant's mapping was digital, allowing the Applicant to directly transfer geologic information into the groundwater model.340 Despite the existence of more detailed mapping, and his acknowledgment that 1:250,000 scale mapping is superior, Dr. Meyers relied upon lower resolution 1:500,000 scale maps from Stewart and Carlson (1978) in his analysis of the Project area.341 The State Engineer finds that it is not reasonable for a geologist, hydrogeologist, or hydrologist to rely solely on 1:500,000 mapping when a 1:250,000 map is available.342